modalitysystems/modalitysoftware-docs/registerapplication.md

    * Reports.Read.All
    * Sites.Read.All
    * User.Read.All
-1. Click **Add permissions** to be returned to the "API permissions" pane
+1. Click **Add permissions** to be returned to the "API permissions" blade
 ![permissions summary](images/permissions.png)
 (todo how to get tenant id)